3 LOCATIONS:

 MYOP Make-Your-Own-Pizza Party option available with private in-store classes

-We make REAL fudge (not the kind you add water to a dry mix) right in the Avalon Shop and Bistro with real butter.
+We make REAL fudge (not the kind you add water to a dry mix) with real butter.
+We sell the fudge in both the Lawson Shop in the Lawson Heights Mall and the Avalon Shop, Bistro & Bakery in the Avalon Shoppung Centre.

 We generally make 18 basic flavours (but are always experimenting with new flavours) so stop in regularly to see what's cookin' in the old copper kettle.